ngnatk/sample-developer-environment/README.md

 - Configure end-to-end HTTPS using custom SSL certificates on the ALB
 - Update ALB listener and target group to use HTTPS/443
 - Use a custom domain name with AWS Certificate Manager (ACM) certificates

-See [line 670](sample-developer-environment.yml#L670) in the CloudFormation template for more details on this design decision and implementation guidance.

 ## Security